-Discovery: the process of learning what a system can do.
-Discovery in voice is a non-trivial problem, since, unlike discovering what visual/touch based mobile Apps are available on an iPhone, for instance, by using the primary modality that the iPhone uses in its normal operations (the visual/touch interface), in the case of voice, discovering what a voice system can do by voice (the primary modality that the system users in its normal operations) is cumbersome.
+Discovery: The process of learning what a system can do.
+Discovery in voice is a non-trivial problem, since, unlike discovering what visual/touch based mobile Apps are available on an iPhone, for instance, by using the primary modality that the iPhone uses in its normal operations (the visual/touch interface), in the case of voice, discovering what a voice system can do by voice (the primary modality that the system uses in its normal operations) is cumbersome.
 The problem is more acute for discovering third-party added functionality.
-Amazon Alexa provides a visual interface for searching for “Alexa skills,” a methodology that alleviates the discovery challenge and enables users to use a mechanism that they are familiar with.
+Amazon Alexa provides a visual interface for searching for “Alexa skills,” a methodology that alleviates the discovery problem and enables users to use a mechanism that they are familiar with.
 The solution, however, is generally deemed a stopgap measure, as it forces the user to resort a non-primary modality (visual/touch) as a crutch to support the primary modality (voice).
-Google has been pioneering in-context discovery, where the system infers from a user’s request what third party capability to surface.

-Echo Cancellation: a technique that filters out audio coming out of a device while processing incoming audio for speech recognition into that same device.
-By being “aware” of the audio signal that it is itself producing, a system processing an audio signal that includes that signal along with, say, spoken audio from a user, would then be able to process more accurately the signal coming from the user.
+Echo Cancellation: A technique that filters out audio coming out of a device while processing incoming audio for speech recognition into that same device.
+By being “aware” of the audio signal that it itself is generating, a system processing an audio signal that includes that signal along with, say, spoken audio from a user, would then be able to process more accurately the signal coming from the user.

-Far Field Speech Recognition: speech recognition technology that is able to process speech spoken by a user from a distance (usually 10 feet away or more) to the receiving device, usually in a context where there is ambient noise.
-The first performing mainstream Far Field Speech Recognition device and system was Amazon’s Alexa, which launched its product to the market in November 2014.
+Far Field Speech Recognition: Speech recognition technology that is able to process speech spoken by a user from a distance (usually 10 feet away or more) to the receiving device, usually in a context where there is ambient noise.
+The first performing mainstream Far Field Speech Recognition device and system was the Amazon Echo, which launched its product to the market in November 2014.
 The Speech Recognition technology that handles speech recognition on hand held, mobile devices (e.g., Siri) is called Near Field Speech Recognition.

 Google Home: Google’s Far Field device (the equivalent of the Amazon Echo).
 The device was launched in October 2016.

-Near Field Speech Recognition: in contrast to “Far Field” speech recognition, which processes speech spoken by a human to a device from a distance (usually of 10 feet or more), Near Field speech recognition technology is used for handing spoken input from hand held mobile devices (e.g., Siri on the iPhone) that are used within inches or two feet away at best.
+Near Field Speech Recognition: In contrast to “Far Field” speech recognition, which processes speech spoken by a human to a device from a distance (usually of 10 feet or more), Near Field speech recognition technology is used for handing spoken input from hand held mobile devices (e.g., Siri on the iPhone) that are used within inches or two feet away at most.